aaaalegalli/author-graph/README.md

 - `invertedConf(dataset)`
 It takes as input the whole dataset and returns the inverted index with authors as keys and their publications as values.
 - `b_centrality(graph)`
-It calculates and returns the betweeness centrality (as a list) of the nodes of the graph given as input.
+It calculates betweeness centrality of the nodes of the graph given as input and plots an histogram of the index calculated.
 - `c_centrality(graph)`
-It calculates and returns the closeness centrality (as a list) of the nodes of the graph given as input.
+It calculates closeness centrality of the nodes of the graph given as input and plots an histogram of the index calculated.
 - `d_centrality(graph)`
-It calculates and returns the degree centrality (as a list) of the nodes of the graph given as input.
+It calculates degree centrality of the nodes of the graph given as input and plots an histogram of the index calculated.

 ### 2B
 #### You are asked to select an author id and an integer d, it returns and visualizes the subgraph induced by the nodes that have a number of edges at most equal to d as distance from the author selected (hop distance)